thomastay/personal-blog/content/Pony for Rust developers - Ownership.md

   	end
 ```

-Oh no!
-We get the infamous *val is not a subcap of ref* error, so common that it has its own section in the Pony FAQ page.
+Indeed, if we try to mutate the internal array field of a val, we get the infamous *val is not a subcap of ref* error, so common that it has its own section in the Pony FAQ page.
 ```
 Error:
 main.pony:19:27: receiver type is not a subtype of target type